aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

     ![Update firmware build](/images/lab6_c9_build.png)

+1. In the Cloud9 file browser navigate to the `connected-drink-dispenser-workshop/device_firmware/build` folder and expand it.

 1. Right-click on `aws_demos.bin`, select *Download*, and save the file to your `cdd` directory.
 Do the same in the `bootloader` folder for `bootloader.bin`, and in `partition_table` for `partition-table.bin`.

     ![Download firmware](/images/lab6_c9_download.png)